Khushi-Jhanwar/beauty-E-commerce-campaign-roi-analysis/README.md

-# Marketing Campaign Performance Analysis
+# Marketing Campaign Performance & ROI Analysis (Customers Insights & Revenue Impact)

 This project analyzes marketing campaign performance for three beauty brands: Nykaa, Purplle, and Tira.
 The analysis focuses on evaluating campaign effectiveness, revenue performance, and customer engagement using SQL and Power BI.